-44. The GEM simulations of oil price hikes illustrate the advantages of having a flexible model structure.
-Rather than approximate the effect of an oil price hike through altering the level of productivity, a commodity sub-model was constructed that is fully integrated into the rest of GEM but can be turned on and off depending on the issue at hand.
-The commodity (hereafter assumed to be oil) is produced using labor, capital, and land, a separate factor of production which explains why production occurs in some places and not others.
+The GEM simulations of oil price hikes illustrate the advantages of having a flexible model structure.
+Rather than approximate the effect of an oil price hike through altering the level of productivity, a commodity submodel was constructed that is fully integrated into the rest of GEM but can be turned on and off depending on the issue at hand.
+The commodity (hereafter assumed to be oil) is produced using labor, capital, and land, a separate factor of production that explains why production occurs in some places and not others.
 Oil is then traded between countries and consumed by firms and individuals, so oil disturbances affect producers and consumers.
 Particular attention was placed on incorporating important elements of the global oil market into the commodity model.
-OPEC's market power was taken into account by assuming that oil producers are monopolistic competitors, so that oil price hikes can be triggered by an increase in market power due to greater compliance of individual OPEC members with production quotas.
-The limited pass-through of world oil
+The market power of the Organization of the Petroleum Exporting Countries (OPEC) was taken into account by assuming that oil producers are monopolistic competitors, so that oil price hikes can be triggered by an increase in market power owing to greater compliance of individual OPEC members with production quotas.
+The limited pass-through of world oil prices to domestic prices due to specific taxes and other costs is modeled by assuming that oil passes through a distribution sector before being used by firms or consumers.
+Finally, while the long-run demand for oil and gas is quite sensitive to the real price in the long term, it is assumed to be extremely costly for firms to adjust their oil use in the short run.
+Calibration used earlier analysis of the oil market, in particular the long-term consequences of the oil price hikes of 1974 and 1979.